Nananas/Draooitz-client/README.md

 This repository contains the code for the android based drawing app 'Draooitz'.
 This application is the client side, the server can be found [here](https://github.com/Nananas/Draooitz-server).

+## How to run
+Import the project in Android Studio, build and run.
+The device should have a working internet connection.

+### How to play
+Start the game [server](https://github.com/Nananas/Draooitz-server).
+Make sure the URI in `main/java/com/thomasdendale/draooitz/DraooitzApplication.java` corresponds to the server address.

+Log in using any username and password.
+If the user does not exist, it will be created.
+Create a room or join an existing one and start drawing!

 ## Application flow
 ### Application class
 The application class was extended to contain the Autobahn Websocket connection, as to make it accessible to every activity.